 Once loaded, a resource must be readily accessible to support interactivity.
 The efficient and effective management of resources is essential to any game engine.
 Take note of the clear differentiation between resource management, which is the responsibility of a game engine, and the actual ownerships of the resources.
 For example, a game engine must support the efficient loading and playing of the background music for a game, and it is the game (or client of the game engine) that actually owns and supplies the audio file for the background music.
 When implementing support for external resource management, it is important to remember that the actual resources are not part of the game engine.

 At this point, the game engine you have been building handles only one type of resource—the GLSL shader files.
 Recall that the SimpleShader object loads and compiles the simple_vs.glsl and simple_fs.glsl files in its constructor.
 So far, the shader file loading has been accomplished via synchronous XMLHttpRequest.open().
-This synchronous loading is an example of inefficient resource management because no operations can occur while the browser attempts to open and load the shader file.
+This synchronous loading is an example of inefficient resource management because no operations can occur while the browser attempts to open and load a shader file.
 An efficient alternative would be to issue an asynchronous load command and allow additional operations to continue while the file is being opened and loaded.

 This section builds an infrastructure to support asynchronous loading and efficient accessing of the loaded resources.
 Based on this infrastructure, over the next few projects, the game engine will be expanded to support batch resource loading during scene transitions.